tico321/CleanTemplate/README.md

  ### Infrastructure
  Depends on application and contains all the external concerns (ex.
 Persistence, API clients, etc.)
- No layer should depend on infrastructure, all concrete implementations should be added here but should cohesively be grouped in folders so it's easy to move to a separate project if convenient.
+ No layer should depend on infrastructure, all concrete implementations should be added here but should cohesively be grouped in folders so it's easy to move them to a separate project if convenient.

+### Auth
+Authentication uses [Identity](https://docs.microsoft.com/en-us/aspnet/core/security/authentication/identity?view=aspnetcore-3.1&tabs=visual-studio) to store the users and to handle authentication it uses [IdentityServer4](https://docs.identityserver.io/en/latest/index.html).
+ASP.NET Core Identity allows you to manage users, passwords, profile data, roles, claims, tokens, email confirmation, and more.
+IdentityServer4 is an OpenID Connect and OAuth 2.0 framework for ASP.NET Core.
+IdentityServer4 enables the following security features:
+* Authentication as a Service (AaaS)
+* Single sign-on/off (SSO) over multiple application types
+* Access control for APIs
+* Federation Gateway

+Although we just use the bare functionality of IdentityServer as we only use it to secure the API and to provide authentication it is meant to be extensible so you are able to add things like Single Sign On and other features that IdentityServer supports.

  ### API
  API project only concern is to build the composition root and to provide a way to access our well defined views and models defined